HCHDS Summer Internship Program

 For more information on the Diversity Summer Internship Program.

-If you are interested in applying to one of these programs and would like more information on how to work directly with the HCHDS faculty members please contact: Roland Thorpe at email@example.com or 443-287-5297.
+If you are interested in working directly with the HCHDS faculty members please contact: Roland Thorpe at firstname.lastname@example.org or 443-287-5297.